 The Set Calibration command allows you to configure the calibration function.
-Calibration is used to overcome limitations in CCD cameras, as well as other instrumental effects (e.g. vignetting).
+Calibration is used to overcome limitations in imaging sensors, as well as other instrumental effects (e.g. vignetting).
 Calibration greatly improves the signal-to-noise ratio and photometric accuracy of images.
 For more information on calibration and these tools, please see Image Calibration under Guide to Astronomical Imaging.

 MaxIm DL allows you to create an arbitrary number of calibration groups, each containing one or more calibration images, all having the same dimensions.
 Each group is identified by its image type (bias, dark or flat) and the properties of the images that it contains, namely filter (for flat fields only), exposure duration, image and pixel size, binning, camera temperature and ISO speed, though not all of these are always present.
 During calibration, MaxIm DL will select the calibration group of each type - bias, dark and flat - that best matches the currently active image, if any.
 If the image to be calibrated is a subframe, calibration is performed using the appropriate subregion of the calibration images.

 Note: Flat-fields require matching filter names.
 If you wish to use one flat for all filters (not recommended but sometimes necessary), an otherwise-qualifying flat field with no filter name will be used instead if it exists.
 To remove the filter name from a Calibration Group, right-click on the group and select "Clear Filter".

 MaxIm DL's calibration groups form a kind of "menu" of available calibration frames for your main cameras and guiders alike, under a variety of conditions.
 You generally do not need to switch manually between different groups of calibration images, because the correct groups are selected automatically each time you calibrate an image, based on information in the raw image FITS header.